Skip to content

 Style

-The Style section links your costing to product information including style number, season, department, licence, target buy price, estimated quantities, and pricing (RRP for retail, Sell Price for import).
-This section also displays totals for component costs, cost of sales, and licence royalties with detailed breakdown pop-ups.
+The Style section links retail and import costings to product information such as style number, season, department, licence, target buy price, estimated quantities, RRP, sell price, components, cost of sales, and licence royalties.
+See Retail Style or Import Style.

 Supplier